-Despite the fact that you’ve put tons of time and attention into your applications, occasionally, something will slip past you.
+Even though you’ve put tons of time and attention into your applications, occasionally, something will slip past you.
 Realizing that the application you’ve submitted is missing key items is the opposite of relaxing—you may even be worried that you’ve ruined your chances of acceptance.

 First of all, every school’s application process is slightly different, as you can see from our blog posts on various colleges.
 Sometimes there are even different application processes for different programs at the same college or university.
 You’ll need to make sure that you follow the directions for your specific program within your chosen college.

 Typically, you can find a list of all the materials you’ll need to submit on your chosen college’s admissions website.
 The Common Application also includes similar lists in the My Colleges section.
-Different parts of your application materials will need to be submitted using different portals and methods, so make sure you keep track not only of what to submit, but how and where to submit it.
+Different parts of your application may even need to be submitted using different portals and methods, so make sure you keep track not only of what to submit, but also how and where to submit it.